How Lego, EZ-Robot, First Robotics, and Vex Stack Up

 NAO can be programmed in several languages, including C++, MATLAB, JAVA, Python and .Net Framework.
 NAO can also be programmed with a graphic interface called Choregraphe, though some educators reported that a large number of students were intimidated by programming NAO.

 Recommendation: NAO is a powerful robot, and we'd recommend it for a wide range of uses, but the price point ($8,000 USD) makes it difficult for many educators to afford.
 The price point also typically means that educators will have one robot for an entire class or school.
-Given that robotics is best learned hands-on, it's hard to recommend NAO as an educational robot at anything other than the University level, and even then it's important to understand that NAO is "just a robot", and he can only teach you the things that a Humanoid robot can teach you.
-Platforms like EZ-Robot, Lego and Vex are far more versatile.
+Given that robotics is best learned hands-on, it's hard to recommend NAO as an educational robot at anything other than the University level.
+It's also important to understand that NAO is "just a humanoid robot", and it can only teach you the things that a Humanoid robot can teach you.
+Platforms like EZ-Robot, Lego and Vex are far more versatile and offer more of a creationist experience.